 - How to reduce the risk of your business visa being refused

 Business visa refusals

-When it comes to business visa applications common reasons for refusal aren’t the same as for individual immigration visa applications where visas are routinely refused because of past immigration history or criminal offending.
-Instead, mundane matters and not getting the paperwork right are the primary reasons for business visa refusal.
-So, where possible taking sound advice from business immigration solicitors minimises the risk of business visa refusal.
+When it comes to business visa applications common reasons for refusal are not the same as for individual immigration applications.
+The latter are routinely refused because of past immigration history or criminal offending.
+Instead, not getting the paperwork right is the primary reason for business visa refusal.
+Taking advice from business immigration solicitors before making an application reduces the risk of business visa refusal.